KhalkarYash/clonetube-react/README.md

 # **CloneTube** 🎥 | A YouTube Clone

 CloneTube is a YouTube clone built using **React.js, Redux, Tailwind CSS, and the YouTube API**.
-It replicates core YouTube functionalities like video search, recommendations, and live chat, offering a sleek and responsive user experience.
+It replicates core YouTube functionalities like video search, and live chat, offering a sleek and responsive user experience.
+---
+A basic working prototype with only homepage videos opening and suggestions only on search bar

 ---